aurae-runtime/community/README.md

  - No homophobia.
  - No transphobia.
  - Safe Space: LGTBQIA+
- - Safe Space: neurodivergent (ADHD, Aspie, Autism, etc).
+ - Safe Space: neurodivergent (ADHD, Aspie, Autism, etc.).
- - No illegal hacking or commiting crimes.
+ - No illegal hacking or committing crimes.